Skip to content

 Usage Plan check succeeded for API Key and API Stage <api_id>/<stage>

-If you have configured APIs with API keys but the X-API-Key header is missing, then the logs return an error similar to the following:
+If you configure APIs with API keys and the X-API-Key header is missing, then the logs return an error similar to the following message:

-If you added the correct API key in the header but the request is throttled, then the logs return an error similar to the following:
+If you add the correct API key in the header and API Gateway throttles the request, then the logs return an error similar to the following message:

 Request log types